Skip to content

 • how validation reasons about the model

-• how formatter and editor features find the right source regions
+• how the formatter and editor features find source regions

-• how stable your language-specific code remains as the grammar evolves
+• how stable your language code stays as the grammar evolves

 References are part of the model

-That is why the same model can support linking, completion, rename, and hover without inventing separate data structures for each feature.
+References are more than strings.
+They let one model support linking, completion, rename, and hover without separate data structures per feature.

 Runtime type information

-• express semantic constraints with validation, linking, or later transforms
+• express semantic constraints with validation and linking

-• build a stricter domain model after parsing if your application needs one
+• build a stricter application model afterwards only if needed

 Why the CST still matters

-The AST is the semantic model, but Pegium keeps the CST alongside it because many editor-facing features still need source structure:
+The AST is the semantic model, but Pegium keeps the CST alongside it because many editor features still need source structure:

 • formatting